School of Health Professions

 International Baccalaureate

-The minimum entry requirements for the IB are 30 points.
+28-32 overall.
 These must include five at higher level in biology and/or chemistry.

-If overseas and not studying English within IB, must have an overall average score of at least 7.0, with a score of at least 6.5 in each element
+If overseas and not studying English within IB, must have an overall average score of at least 7.0, with a score of at least 6.5 in each element.

 Extended entry requirements